Blossoming in the village of Selva in Majorca, Balearic Islands

 12February: almond trees in blossom in Majorca

 From February onwards, a white other than snow can be seen: the blossoming of the almond trees.
 Majorca is famous for its numerous fields of these fruit trees which, without even waiting for spring, offer a beautiful spectacle of colour from the beginning of February until mid-March.
-The east of the island and the Raiger region, at the foot of the Tramuntana mountain range, are ideal areas to see almond trees in blossom.
+The east of the island and the Raiguer region, at the foot of the Tramuntana mountain range, are ideal areas to see almond trees in blossom.
 A trip to towns such as Santa María del Camí, Binissalem, Inca, Selva, Manacor, Sant Llorenç des Cardassar, Llucmajor or Son Servera (where the Almond Blossom Fair is held), will give you plenty of opportunities to take unforgettable photos.

 • View of the cherry blossoms in the Jerte Valley in Cáceres, Extremadura